Superrehtard/old_diaspora_wiki/Installing-on-Windows-XP.md

 ### Set up the database

 Follow the Set up the database section on the main Installing and Running Diaspora page.
-Remember to put the root MySQL password into the test and development password sections of database.yml.
+Remember to put the root MySQL password into the common section of database.yml.

 ### Sending E-mail (optional)